 A. An IRA is an account that allows you to set money aside for your future.
 When you deposit money into the account, you get a tax deduction.
-While the money is in the account, you pay no taxes on the interest it earns or any capital gains.
+While the money is in the account, you pay no taxes on the interest it earns or on any capital gains.
 You only pay tax on the money you withdraw when you withdraw it.
 The amount of tax you pay depends on your income tax rate at that time.

 Q. Why should I care about getting a tax deduction now?

 A. Let’s say you make $40,000 a year and you are in the 40% tax bracket.
 If you make a $5,000 contribution to your IRA, you only pay tax on $35,000 of income.
 That extra $5,000 would have been taxed at 40% – or $2,000.
 So you saved yourself $2,000 in taxes by making the IRA contribution.
 Sweet.

 Q. But if I have to pay the tax anyway at some point, what difference does it make?

 A. Let’s look at the example above.
 By making the $5,000 IRA contribution, you saved yourself $2,000 in taxes.
 It’s true that down the line, you’ll have to fork over that $2,000 to the IRS (assuming tax rates stay the same and you remain in the same bracket).
 But you get to use that $2,000 for a very long time.
 And you can invest that $2,000 and keep most of the interest forever.
 That’s the benefit.